 By clicking on the icons on the map, additional information is displayed.

-|2020 planning figures|
+|2021 planning figures|

-|80%||of refugees and asylum-seekers will have access to primary health care|
+|15,000||people of concern will have access to primary health care|

 |10,000||asylum-seekers will be registered on an individual basis|

-|2018 year-end results|
+|2019 year-end results|

 People of Concern

-UNHCR’s role as lead agency for the Protection and Shelter/NFI sectors, as well as co-lead of the Refugee and Migrant Platform (together with IOM and IRC), makes UNHCR a key stakeholder in the coordination structure of the overall humanitarian response in Libya.
-Partnerships with local NGOs will be essential in order to reach affected populations of concern, and as such, UNHCR will invest in capacity-building for national partners to enhance their response.
+As a lead agency for the protection and shelter/non-food item sectors, cash and market working group as well as co-lead of the Refugee and Migrant Platform (together with IOM and IRC), makes UNHCR a key stakeholder in the coordination structure of the overall humanitarian response in Libya.
+The most vulnerable IDPs and returnees will be provided with core relief items and/or shelter or cash assistance.
+Regarding cash assistance, UNHCR’s cash monitoring strategy will be further strengthened, targeting the most vulnerable.

-Key prioritiesIn 2020, UNHCR will focus on:
+Key prioritiesIn 2021, UNHCR will focus on:

 - Advocating an end to the arbitrary detention of refugees and asylum-seekers in Libya and establishing alternatives to detention.